 The Work Group has been tasked with developing models to estimate horseshoe crab harvest levels that will support the energetic needs of the red knot population passing through Delaware Bay.
-At the joint meeting, the HSC and SHBD TCs determined that the models would link horseshoe crab abundance to red knot weight gain during their stopover in Delaware Bay.
+Led by a post-doc with USGS, a considerable amount of modeling work has taken place.